-The availability of GNSS and other space-based systems is creating an unprecedented opportunity, bringing benefits in the areas of environmental management and protection, disaster risk reduction, agriculture and food security, emergency response, more efficient surveying and mapping, and safer and more effective transportation by land, see and air, to name a few.
+The availability of GNSS and other space-based systems is creating an unprecedented opportunity, bringing benefits in the areas of emergency management, marine and land monitoring or fleet control to name a few.
 Due to this availability, the development of integrated applications is an area in rapid expansion.

-To focus on GNSS technology and its applications, a five-day Workshop will be held in Suva, Fiji, from 24 to 28 June 2019.
-This Workshop is being organized by the United Nations Office for Outer Space Affairs in cooperation with the University of the South Pacific (USP) as part of the activities of the United Nations Programme on Space Applications.
-The Workshop will be hosted by USP.
-The Workshop is cosponsored by the Government of the United States of America and the European Commission through the International Committee on Global Navigation Satellite Systems.
+To address a wide array of GNSS applications for socioeconomic benefits and to focus on initiating pilot projects and strengthening the networking of GNSS-related institutions in the region, a five-day Workshop will be held in Ulaanbaatar, Mongolia, from 13 to 17 April 2020.
+This Workshop is being organized by the United Nations Office for Outer Space Affairs in cooperation with the Mongolian Geospatial Association as part of the activities of the United Nations Programme on Space Applications.
+The Workshop will be hosted by the Mongolian Geospatial Association.
+The Workshop is co-sponsored by the Government of the United States and the European Commission through the International Committee on Global Navigation Satellite Systems (ICG).